jkkummerfeld/irc-disentanglement/data/README.md

 # Development Set

-Selected by choosing a random point in the logs and keeping 1,250 messages after that point.
+Selected by choosing a random point in the logs and keeping 1,250 messages after that point (1,000 as context, 250 to annotate).

 - 2004-11-15_03
 - 2005-06-27_12